indimail/indimail-virtualdomains/.github/README-CLUSTER.md

 * host.cntrl
 * mcdinfo

+The **mcdinfo** control file is a special file.
+If you update it on one server, it automatically gets updated on all servers that are part of the IndiMail cluster.
+This allows a server and it's users to be immediately know to all servers.

 Refer to this diagram for the architecture ![diagram](indimail_arch.png "IndiMail Architecture")

 There are five types of servers